 Pause over the side of a component.
 A + sign and a port outline appear.

-Click the arrow to commit the port.
-You can also name the port at this point.
+Output to commit the port.
+You can also name the port at

 You can move any port to any component edge after creation.

 You can also create a port for the architecture that contains components.
 These system ports carry the interface of the system with other systems.
 Pause on any edge of the system box and click when the + sign appears.
 Click the left side to create input ports and click the right side to create output ports.

 Every port is created with a name.
 To change the name, click it and edit.

 Ports of a component must have unique names.